vegaprotocol/documentation/docs/api/vega-wallet/how-to/connect-to-local-service.md

 ### 1. Get a connection token

 There are two options for initiating a connection with the user's wallet:
-* Using API tokens, best suited for headless software like bots and scripts.
+A. Using API tokens, best suited for headless software like bots and scripts.
-* Using regular live sessions, best suited for graphical and interactive applications.
+B. Using regular live sessions, best suited for graphical and interactive applications.

 The `<TOKEN>` is a randomly generated string of 64 characters using numbers and letters.